 detailed with paint and sprue etcetera.
 The Verlinden book on the MiG-21

 (Lock-On number 21) was used as a reference.

 to be finished in Finish markings.
 The roundels were obtained from the

 1/32 MiG-21UM Trumpeter kit (seen on page 6).
 The special Finish Air Interceptor squadron had

 a animal marking on its vertical rear tail.
 This was hand painted using

 pictures as a guide.

-The aircraft depicted is in a " maintenance " scene, so some panels and details are to be added to a diorama setting later on.
+The MiG-21 F13 aircraft depicted is set in a "maintenance" scene, so some panels opened and details seen.

 No seat fitted.